rimatla/git-cheatsheet/README.md

 #### Now that I have merged the code, the feature branch by definition is obsolete.
 First, delete the branch from the local repo.
 `git branch -d branch-name`

+### Finally...
+#### If the feature branch was pushed to the repo, as it should have been per the workflow we described, you will want to delete this from the remote repo as well...

 #### PS: My branch was rejected?
 This is a special case when working on a team and the branch I am are pushing is out of sync with the remote.
 To address this, it's simple, pull the latest changes:
 `git pull origin branch-name`